JannesKlaas/jannesklaas.github.io/_posts/2025-20-07-claude-code-agent-design.md

 To dispatch the agent, Claude uses the `Task` tool, providing a description of the task, which us used for labeling the task in the UI, and a prompt, which is then passed to the sub-agent.

-The sub agent recieves a user prompt that is exactly what went into the prompt.
+The sub agent receives a user prompt that is exactly what went into the prompt.
 It is not even informed that it is a sub-agent.
-It also recieves the same system hints and system prompt, so it really is a new instance of Claude Code.
+It also receives the same system hints and system prompt, so it really is a new instance of Claude Code.

 ![Sub Agent Input]({{ site.url }}/assets/claude-code-sub-agent-input.png)

 ## Haiku For Security Checks
 A final quite interesting find is that Claude Code sends commands which the main model is about to execute to Claude Haiku, Anthropic's smallest, fastest and cheapest model.
 Haiku responds with structured output.
 Helps Claude Code avoid bad consequences without slowing down the main loop too much.
-The fact that they are using Haiku means Anthropic very conciously traded off speed and accuracy here.
+The fact that they are using Haiku means Anthropic very consciously traded off speed and accuracy here.

 The human user needs to approve any bash command.
 But they can choose to "allow all similar", meaning these Haiku outputs are likely used to determine if user approval is needed.